tranvietphuoc/nvim/README.md

 # My configurations for Neovim editor

 Currently, I use `Neovim` on `macOS`, so this guide will work well on `macOS` only.
-I'll update for another platforms later...
+I will update for another platforms in future.
 This configuration supports (includes syntax highlighting and autocompletion) for these languages:

 - `Python`